Past Projects

 iFemale Project

-The iFEMALE pilot project came about through a sucessful bid we put in to Yorkshire Bank .
+The iFEMALE pilot project came about through a successful bid we put into Yorkshire Bank.
 We delivered sessions to 17 women via 3 cohorts.
-Each cohort had a maximum 7 women, who undertook two, one hour thirty minute sessions.
+Each cohort had a maximum of 7 women, who undertook two, one-hour thirty-minute sessions.

 The iFEMALE Financial Empowerment project aims to raise the capacity and confidence of women ex-offenders, to take control of their personal financial circumstances, which in most cases will be chaotic and precarious.
 Many of the women are parents and all are economically inactive.
 Supporting women to better "get by" is the first step towards increased financial confidence and agency.